burhanelgun/SpaceWars-Game/README.md

 # SpaceWars-Game
-This game was develop with Allegro game library on Ubuntu.
+This game was developped with Allegro game library on Ubuntu.

 To run this game please use an Ubuntu machine.